ConEmu/ConEmu.github.io/en/SettingsQuake.md

 #### Always on top  {#id1572}
 Places the ConEmu window above all non-topmost windows.
 The window maintains its topmost position even when it is deactivated

+#### Restore inactive window by hotkey  {#id3099}
+Restore and focus inactive window by ‘Minimize/Restore’ hotkey

+#### Restore to active monitor  {#id2867}
+When restoring or sliding-down move window to the active monitor, where mouse cursor is located

 ## ConEmu window frame options  {#id3058}